Regional Director, OhioKAN

 Derrick Beitzel had a background working with families and youth when he saw the job posting for an OhioKAN navigator with the Village Network and he knew right away he wanted to apply.

-Derrick worked as a program administrator providing respite care at the time.
-Serving as a respite provider, he spent shorter times with youth but saw firsthand the difference his support was making in their lives.
-This led him to become a legal guardian.
+Derrick worked as a program administrator for a respite care agency at the time.
+At the same time, he was serving as a respite provider on the side.
+He spent shorter times with youth but saw firsthand the difference his support was making in their lives.
+This led him to become a legal guardian and eventually adoptive father to three children.

 “Going through it myself, I realized how little there is out there to guide families,” he explained.
 “I knew that support was needed for kinship and adoptive families…I wanted to work with and serve those families.”